meri-c/my_code_exampl/README.md

-## * Since it was the project for PFU, now it belongs to the government
-## * That's why I don't have any legal right to expose full working project
 ## * This repo holds only code PARTS, to show an example of my skills, so it WILL NOT run on your pc.

 ------